Elsie Landon Buck

 Elsie Landon Buck, accomplished pianist, teacher, unflagging supporter of and leader in music education and numerous other endeavors, made a significant difference in all that she did.
 Her enthusiasm, vision, and persistence inspired and benefited many, two examples being her work on projects related to her alma mater, Andrews University, and her leadership as president of the International Adventist Musicians Association (IAMA) from 1992 to 2009.

-Born in Brazil, Elsie studied piano briefly with her mother before her death when Elsie was six and then with family members, including her aunt, Corina Salse, and noted Brazilian composers and orchestra conductors Francisco Mignone, Camargo Guarnieri, and Frutuoso Vianna.
+Elsie was born in Rio de Janeiro, Brazil, on October 12, 1922, the older of two daughters of Archie Blake and Ambrosina Salse Landon.
+She studied piano briefly with her mother before her death when Elsie was six and then with family members, including her aunt, Corina Salse, and noted Brazilian composers and orchestra conductors Francisco Mignone, Camargo Guarnieri, and Frutuoso Vianna.
 She started her music teaching career giving piano lessons at age seventeen while attending the Adventist academy in that country and would continue to teach piano for over sixty years.

-That ability to motivate was also coupled with a vision about what might be done not only in her students lives, but also in other projects she would be involved in for the rest of her life.
-She was diligent and organized and had a penchant for detail and the ability to mobilize others to assist in accomplishing seemingly impossible projects.
-She would become the ultimate volunteer, known for her insights, wisdom, enthusiasm, and remarkable gifts in leadership.
+That ability to motivate was also coupled with a vision about what might be done not only in her studentsí lives, but also in other projects she would be involved in for the rest of her life.† She was diligent and organized and had a penchant for detail and the ability to mobilize others to assist in accomplishing seemingly impossible projects.† She would become the ultimate volunteer, known for her insights, wisdom, enthusiasm, and remarkable gifts in leadership.

 The Bucks returned to the